nihadguluzade/hr-system/.github/README.md

 and teams.
 Main functionalities are: create several types of employees (ex: designer), form teams up to 5 people, assign to project.

 ## Compile
-First check the MySQL username and password in DBUtils class (you need MySQL server).
+**(!)
+IMPORTANT**: JavaFX requires at least JDK 11, so it will not compile with Java version below 11.
+Check the MySQL username and password in DBUtils class (you need MySQL server).
 After this execute `mvn clean compile javafx:run` or add this to the command line field in your IDE.

 ## Screenshots